franik7/RegWave-Description/README.md

 - Calls AI APIs for classification and summarization
 - Calls HuggingFace to generate a 384-dimension embedding vector for each article
 - Checks Supabase for duplicates before processing
-- Writes processed articles + embeddings to the database
+- Writes processed articles + embeddings to the database (n8n is the sole writer of the shared corpus)
 - Delivers personalized email digests to subscribers at 7 AM daily
 - Handles on-demand "share filtered" requests via a dedicated webhook workflow (triggered by the frontend)
 - Sends Telegram alerts when any workflow fails